lmiller1990/vue-testing-handbook/src/v3/vuex-in-components.md

 ## The `mapState` and `mapGetters` helper

-The above techniques all work in conjuction with Vuex's `mapState` and `mapGetters` helpers.
+The above techniques all work in conjunction with Vuex's `mapState` and `mapGetters` helpers.
 We can update `ComponentWithGetters` to the following:

 ```js
 import { mapGetters } from "vuex"